BpaLabTHCologne/bpa_lab_demonstration_factory/README.md

   'Client ID: [a unique ID]'

-b) Create subscription with topic "#" (all messages)
+b) Create subscription with topic "#" (all messages) or more specific subscriptions

 ### Database scheme
-The data schema of the mysql database is:
+The data schema of the mysql database is shown here:

 ![](sql/bpa_lab_demostration_factory_db.png)

 ## Run process applications separately from the Camunda/MySQL containers
-As an alternative, Camunda and MySQL can be deployed on docker while process applications may be executed separatly.
+In general, the deployment via docker (described below) is fastest deployment method, but implies certain hardware requirement (preferrable 16 GB RAM).
+To run the solution in other environments, only Camunda and MySQL can be deployed on docker, while single process applications may be run separatly as described below.

 #### Run
     docker compose -f docker-compose.yaml up -d